danielfontanes/danielfontanes/README.md

 ### Welcome to my profile! 👋
-I'm Daniel, I use technologies 🤔🧠 to solve problems 💡.
+I'm Daniel👨‍💻, I use technologies to solve problems 💡.

 ### Technologies:
 - HTML / PUG